-Gas Accessible parts of the system were visually inspected without removing fittings.
+Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located within an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipe work.
+Sanitary fittings comprise a two piece suite within the cloakroom and a three piece suite in the bathroom.
+There is also a wet room style shower cubicle within the shower room.
+T I Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within the under stair cupboard.
-This heats steel radiators and also appears to provide hot water on demand.
+Heating is provided by a gas fired boiler located within the utility room, which serves the central heating system via radiators.
+Hot water appears to be via a thermal store located within a hall cupboard.
+The heating system is supplemented by electric underfloor heating within the kitchen.

 Drainage Drainage covers etc. were not lifted.
-Diamage covers cto.
-Were not inted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.